anoma/nspec/docs/arch/node/engines/wall_clock_behaviour.juvix.md

 Return the current wall clock time.

 State update
-: Time will update to current time.
+: Time will have advanced.

 Messages to be sent
-: A WallClockGetTimeResult message with the current time.
+: A `WallClockGetTimeResult` message with the current time.

 Engines to be spawned
 : No engine is created by this action.